 - Together in Death: She and Grey die together.

 - Woobie, Destroyer of Worlds: Lila goes through all kinds of pain, but she's ultimately the real power of the Homeland and as Guilder's secret weapon, she's responsible for the deaths of thousands, among them her own Replacement Goldfish children and staff.

 A convicted paedophile who works as a 'sweep' in the Colorado facility, he slowly becomes subject to manipulations by Subject Zero.

-- The Atoner: He tried his best to keep on the straight and narrow, but circumstances conspire against him.
+- And I Must Scream: For 100 years he was kept locked up, unable to move and fed on a dropper of blood.* The Atoner: He tried his best to keep on the straight and narrow, but circumstances conspire against him.
 For what it's worth, he never does lapse into his 'old ways'.

 - Witnesses his father's suicide;

 - Endures a long history of horrible sexual abuse as a child;

 - He's bullied by the likes of Paulson in the Colorado facility;

 - Mind-raped by Zero into releasing the Virals;